Athalie/PokemonDesk/README.md

-This is tutorial app for ReactJS Pro Edition Marathon
+This is tutorial app for ReactJS Pro Edition Marathon, by Nataliya Kokoreva